Market Street Bridge (Ohio River): Architecture

 The Market Street Bridge is a steel suspension bridge that spans 1794 ft and has a width of 22 ft.
-The three main spans of the bridge (two are deck girder spans and the other is a five-span steel deck) are cable suspended with a stiffening through Warren truss.
+The three main spans of the bridge (two are deck girder spans and the other is a five-span steel deck) are cable suspended with a stiffening through a Warren truss.
 The main span length is 680 ft.
-The square, "box-like" steel truss, which encases the driving deck, is called quadrangular Warren.
+The square, "box-like" steel truss, which encases the driving deck, is called a quadrangular Warren.
 The bridge cables are attached to two steel towers which stretch 210 ft above the stone piers.
 These stone piers along with concrete stub abutments and steel bents make up the substructure.

 The vertical clearance of the deck is exactly 11 ft and the bridge is estimated to suspend 75 ft above the water.
 The original design of the bridge contained decorative finials placed on top of the towers and elaborate cresting on the towers and portals.
 These were removed during the numerous rehabilitations the bridge experienced.
-The exact date and reason for the removal is unknown.
+The exact date and reason for the removal are unknown.
 A few citizens pushed for the reinstatement of these ornate elements during recent renovations.